Tap to close

 Transaction exemptions apply where the rationale for investor protection through a prospectus is diminished by the nature of the transaction.
 Key transaction exemptions include:

-• Securities for debt — distributions by a reporting issuer of its own securities to a creditor to settle a bona fide debt — one incurred for value on commercially reasonable terms that the parties expected to be repaid in cash.
+• Securities for debt: distributions by a reporting issuer of its own securities to a creditor to settle a bona fide debt, one incurred for value on commercially reasonable terms that the parties expected to be repaid in cash; and

 Resale Restrictions